ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 $$area(T) = | \frac{1}{2} (t_2 t_3, t_3 t_1, t_1 t_2) | = \frac{1}{2} \sqrt{t_2^2 t_3^2 + t_3^2 t_1^2 + t_1^2 t_2^2}$$

-By taking the magnitude, you've lost the sign, though.
-This is because the direction of that vector was what was telling us the orientation.
+But you lose the sign when taking the magnitude -- the direction of that vector was what was telling us the orientation.
 In 3D, it's meaningless to say that a surface is 'positively' oriented -- what if it's orthogonal to the $$XY$$ plane?
 Should that be positive or negative?
 What if we flip it over?
 Orientation cannot be an intrinsic property of a shape if it changes as we rotate things!

 Instead we can just talk about how things are oriented _relative_ to each other.
 A figure on the $$XY$$ plane is either oriented in the $$\b{z}$$ direction or the $$-\b{z}$$ direction.
 In 2D we drop the $$\b{z}$$'s and just call this positive and negative.
 In 3D, though, _volumes_ have an absolute concept of orientation, but in 4D they would not -- they would just end up oriented to the, say, $$+\b{w}$$ or $$-\b{w}$$ axes!